Back • Return Home

 • If we have only a single Melody, then the Texture of that piece of music is considered "Monophonic".

 • When we have a single Melody with some kind of Accompaniment (such as a Chord Progression being played underneath it), then that piece is considered "Homophonic" in Texture.
-We have mostly been considering music with a Homophonic Texture so far...
+Throughout these articles, we have mostly been considering music with a Homophonic Texture.